 Exploring the impact of social networks on our lives, scientists have found that the more sophisticated methods of monitoring the lives of others we invent, the harder we concentrate on our ones.
 Technologies that make our lives better can turn it into a nightmare if we are in the captivity of cognitive traps.
 Met us tried to figure out how Mark Zuckerberg childhood dream to make the world more open affects our chances of being happy.

-Nobel laureate in economics, psychologist Daniel Kahneman, beliefs that humans are not able to make decisions that relate to our own happiness.
+Nobel laureate in economics, psychologist Daniel Kahneman, believes that humans are not able to make decisions that relate to our happiness.

-However, the roots of cognitive illusions are so deep that the reading of the article is unlikely to affect the way you behave in this matter.
+However, the roots of cognitive illusions are so thick that the reading of the article is unlikely to affect the way you behave in this matter.
 Let us try to understand?

 People attach great importance to Facebook friendship – this conclusion to be drawn according to research.
 Thus the lion’s share of users engaged in covert surveillance of their friends.
 About half of the respondents recognized that spying on his ex after breaking up – for example, check out their photos for the emergence of a new partner.
 We tend to underestimate the complexity of the human psyche, so it seems harmless to us.

 As a result of this many may be extremely difficult to avoid the temptation to spy on their ex on Facebook – it’s equivalent to combat one of the most complex systems of survival, inherited from our ancestors.
 Dr. Tara Marshall of Brunel University in London wondered whether to call such behavior healthy and how it affects the recovery after the break.